-Attached as Appendix B is a database of some of the well-established, successful Regional Centers, all but one of which is a third party Regional Center (the "Assorted Regional Center Database").
-Key data is included, such as the Project's EB-5 capital size, immigration petition approvals, and investors' successful exit, if any.
+Attached as Appendix C - Assorted Regional Centers Database is a database of some of the well-established, successful Regional Centers, all but one of which is a third party Regional Center (the "Assorted Regional Center Database").
+Key data is included, such as the sponsored Project's EB-5 capital size, immigration petition approvals, and investors' successful exit, if any.